 It costs about $65 and is made in the USA.

 A great alternative: Gerber Bear Grylls Ultimate Multi-Tool – 6.5oz

 A Good Compass

-Even though you know the sun rises in the east, sets in the west, moss grows on the north sides of trees and the only other direction is south, carrying a good compass is always a smart idea.
-For $21.99 my favorite is the Suunto Woodsman A-30L.
+Even though you know the sun rises in the east, sets in the west, moss mostly grows on the north sides of trees (in the Northern Hemisphere), carrying a good compass is always a smart idea.
+For ~$21 my favorite is the Suunto A-30L Compass.

-Instead of a pair of binoculars, the Vortex Solo 10x25 Waterproof Monocular works great for checking out wildlife, distant objects and landmarks.
-Weighing only 8 ounces it's half the weight and half the size of a good pair of binos.
-Retails for $53.99.
+Instead of a pair of binoculars, the Vortex Solo 10×25 Waterproof Monocular works great for checking out wildlife, distant objects and landmarks.
+Weighing only 8 ounces it’s half the weight and half the size of a good pair of binos.
+Retails for ~$54.

-If you are an angler headed to a mountain lake or stream, the telescoping Shakespeare Pack Rod, made of composite graphite and stainless-steel guides and a twist-lock reel seat and pre spooled with 6 pound test.
+If you are an angler headed to a mountain lake or stream, the telescoping Shakespeare Travel Mate Pack Rod, made of composite graphite and stainless-steel guides and a twist-lock reel seat and pre spooled with 6 pound test.
 The perfect choice for compact carry and catching lots of fish.
-I suggest ditching the case when ultralighting, it's bulky and tough to pack. $29.99 at Amazon
+I suggest ditching the case when ultra-lighting, it’s bulky and tough to pack. ~35 at Amazon

 For attracting and catching fish, nothing beats the sonic vibrations of Panther Martin lures.
 The Panther Martin Pro Guide Anywhere 6-Pack has all the patterns you need to keep the frying pan full.
 It sells for about $20.